dan-lee-odinson/reading-list/README.md

 * ## Cosmos
   by Carl Sagan
+  *Finished on 5/27/2026*

+Carl Sagan's Cosmos is a masterpiece - even though it was published 46 years ago, it remains as relevant today as when it was written.
+He had the heart of a poet joined with mind of a scientist - it's a love letter to the universe and the sense of wonder his descriptions of the cosmos and the triumphs and tragedies of humankind to understand it remains a source of inspiration to new generations of scientists and explorers today.
+Listening to it read by Lavar Burton was a real treat - I often listen to audio books at 1.5 speed - but Burton's voice is iconic to a kid who grew up with Reading Rainbow and Star Trek, so I took my time to enjoy every aspect of this audiobook.

 * ## The Disordered Cosmos: A Journey Into Dark Matter, Spacetime, & Dreams Deferred by Chanda Prescod-Weinstein